We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - always wearing sunscreen when outdoors

-Unlike whiteheads, papules have no visible center.
-Unlike blackheads, the pores of a papule do not appear to be widened.
+Unlike whiteheads, papules have no visible center, and unlike blackheads, the pores of a papule are not widened.

 Pustules typically look like much larger and more inflamed whiteheads.

-Several home remedies and over-the-counter medications can treat minor-to-mild papules and pustules.
-The following tips can help:
+Several home remedies and OTC medications can treat papules and pustules.
+These include:

-- washing the affected area with cool water and soap using clean hands or a clean, gentle facecloth twice a day
+- washing the affected area with cool water and soap twice a day

 - using products with benzoyl peroxide to combat bacteria